About Us

 We do not set fees for our courses.
 We ask that our expenses be covered and invite koha in relation to the provision of education.
 Invitations to work outside Ōtautahi are considered, as well as online sessions.

 We welcome opportunities to follow up with participants and support the implementation of learnings.
-Anyone who completes one of our courses can become a Member of NWŌ which includes receiving Snippets, our regular updates with news and views on the Treaty.

 Course Content